 - Instantaneous Packet Delay.
-It is the average delay of all data packets routed successfully for a given time slot t during an algorithm simulation. - Average Packet Delay.
+It is the average delay of all data packets routed successfully for a given instant t during an algorithm simulation. - Average Packet Delay.
 It is the average delay of all data packets well routed during the whole simulation period. - Instantaneous Throughput.
-It is the amount of packets routed successfully for a given time slot t during an algorithm simulation - Average Throughput.
-It is the average amount of packets routed successfully during the whole simulation period. - A benchmark was established for the simulations.
-Twelve simulation scenarios, as shown in Table I, composed this benchmarkc.
+It is the amount of packets routed successfully for a given time slot t during an algorithm simulation. - Average Throughput.
+It is the average amount of packets routed successfully during the whole simulation period.

+A benchmark was established for the simulations.
+12 simulation scenarios, as shown in Table I composed this benchmark.